Dervla Kirwan: Television

 Kirwan's first credited TV roles were in the TV series Troubles in 1988 and The Lilac Bus in 1990 alongside Stephanie Beacham based on Maeve Binchy's novel.
 Her breakthrough television role was appearing in the 1991 BBC Scotland production of A Time To Dance, adapted by Melvyn Bragg from his own novel, playing Bernadette Kennedy.
 Kirwan briefly appeared in Casualty, and in the first three seasons of Goodnight Sweetheart alongside Nicholas Lyndhurst.

-For 23 episodes, from 1996–1998, she appeared in Ballykissangel in the role of Assumpta Fitzgerald, the landlady of the village's only pub, Fitzgerald's.
+For 23 episodes, from 1996 to 1998, she appeared in Ballykissangel in the role of Assumpta Fitzgerald, the landlady of the village's only pub, Fitzgerald's.
 She reprised this role for a Comic Relief special of The Vicar of Dibley, and for a Father Ted special.
 In 1999, she appeared in another BBC production, a made for TV Christmas film called The Greatest Store in the World.
 She played the single mother of two girls who are made homeless a few days before Christmas.
-Kirwan co-starred with Brian Blessed and Peter Capaldi.
-In 2001, she starred as Emma Rose in a BBC series Hearts and Bones alongside Sarah Parish, Amanda Holden, Hugo Speer and Damian Lewis.
 The show ran for two seasons.
-She also starred in the Sky TV series The Bombmaker as a former IRA bomb maker.
+She starred in the Sky TV series The Bombmaker as a former IRA bomb maker, and in 2001, she played Emma Rose in the BBC series Hearts and Bones.
 She appeared in the BBC 1 crime drama series 55 Degrees North with Don Gilet, which aired in 2004.
 She returned for a second season in 2005.
 The series was shown in the US under the title The Night Detective.
 In 2007, she appeared in the BBC drama True Dare Kiss.

-Kirwan appeared as the villain Miss Mercy Hartigan in The Next Doctor, the 2008 Christmas special of Doctor Who, alongside David Tennant and David Morrissey.
+Kirwan appeared as the villain Miss Mercy Hartigan in The Next Doctor, the 2008 Christmas special of Doctor Who.

-In 2009, Kirwan was in the BBC drama Moving On, where she played Laura in the episode Dress To Impress.
-She also guest starred in Law & Order: UK, playing the role of Beatrice McArdle.
+In 2009, Kirwan was in the BBC drama Moving On, in the episode Dress To Impress.
+She guest starred in Law & Order: UK, playing the role of Beatrice McArdle.
 Kirwan appeared in the BBC drama series Material Girl, which aired in January 2010.
-She was also cast in the role of Bundle in Agatha Christie's Marple.

-Kirwan also appeared in the four-part BBC drama The Silence in 2010.
+She was cast in the role of Bundle in Agatha Christie's Marple.
+Kirwan appeared in the four-part BBC drama The Silence in 2010.
 She played the role of Maggie, the warm-hearted aunt of a young deaf girl who witnessed a murder.
-The Silence aired in July 2010.

 In 2011, Kirwan worked on Injustice a five-part psychological thriller on ITV written by Anthony Horowitz.
-She starred as Jane Travers, wife of main character, Will Travers played by James Purefoy.

-In June 2012, Kirwan appeared on screen as Alex Demoys alongside Christopher Eccleston in the three part BBC1 drama miniseries Blackout.

-In 2018, Kirwan guest starred in one episode of Sky’s Strike Back: Retribution.
+She starred as Jane Travers, wife of main character, Will Travers.
+In June 2012, Kirwan appeared on screen as Alex Demoys in the three part BBC1 drama miniseries Blackout.
+In 2018, Kirwan guest starred in one episode of Sky's Strike Back: Retribution.
 She played Rachel Sheridan who helped design Guantanamo and may have built the black site where a Jihadi leader was being held.
-In the same year, she also appeared in the ITV drama Strangers (originally titled White Dragon) where she played the deceased wife of the titular character Jonah Mulray, played by John Simm.
+In the same year, she appeared in the ITV drama Strangers (originally titled White Dragon) where she played the deceased wife of the titular character Jonah Mulray.